 Residents must be aware that the involvement of SUU Police or other law enforcement agencies in any situation where a violation of the Community Standards has occurred may result in criminal prosecution.
 Additionally, although the UH Judicial Education System is confidential as per University policies and federal law, family members and others will have the right to review case information when the accused resident specifically grants that permission.
 Shared information will be limited to that information directly related to the accused resident granting permission.
 UH reserves the right to change or amend the UH Judicial System in consultation with the Residence Hall Association, the Vice President for Student Services, or as deemed necessary to fulfill its established mission.

-following Resident Rights and Responsibilities are conveyed and expected of each resident living in the residence halls.
+The following Resident Rights and Responsibilities are conveyed and expected of each resident living in the residence halls.
 UH intends that residents have the right and responsibility to:

-In the event that a witness to a violation wishes to remain anonymous the Community Coordinator will allow the person to do so.
+In the event that a witness to a violation wishes to remain anonymous the UH Coordinator will allow the person to do so.
 The witness must submit a statement verbally or in writing.
-The resident accused of the violation will be given the opportunity to hear and discuss the statement with the Community Coordinator.
+The resident accused of the violation will be given the opportunity to hear and discuss the statement with the Coordinator.

 The role of the advisor in the judicial education process is to support you if you would like—however it is not mandated that you have one.
 Many choose not to bring an advisor to their judicial review.
 The following also applies to the advisor: